joaquinbarroso/UVeh-Vis/README.md

 ## About
-UVeh-Vis is a utility designed for plotting UV-Vis spectra from QChem output files (and additional features coming soon).
+UVeh-Vis is a utility designed for plotting UV-Vis spectra from Quantum Chemsitry calculations output files (Qchem 5.x and Gaussian 16 supported).
 This tool operates by entry the relevant file(s), specifying the initial and final wavelength, and providing the standard deviation.

 ## Getting the source code